 Determining Roles and Responsibilities

-From the CFO to Controller to AP staff, there are considerations for each to ensure a strong internal control framework.
+From the CFO to Controller to AP staff, there are considerations for each to ensure a strong internal accounts payable control framework.
 Senior staff set the tone for the organization as well as ensure a Segregation of Duties (SoD).
 SoD enables points between entities to “check each other’s work,” as it were.
 That way, no one individual becomes the source for releasing funds.
 It also double-checks for potential errors.
 The most effective way to establish SoD is to enable approval workflows such that any supplier-based transactions are verified by multiple entities.
 Automating such approvals streamlines the effort – not to mention maintains a digital audit trail should further investigation be required.

 Exercising a Well-Defined Supplier Onboarding Program